tinkerbell/playground/stack/docs/quickstarts/VAGRANTVBOX.md

 1. Start the machine to be provisioned

+> If you are on Apple M-series `arm64` skip to the next section.

    ```bash
    vagrant up machine1
    # This will start a VM to pxe boot.
 A GUI window of this machines console will be opened.